BurgermanSaid/DrakengardDecomp/README.md

 # DrakengardDecomp
-Starter repository for my DrakengardDecomp project
+Starter repository for a Drakengard decompilation project.
+Will hopefully be populated soon.